xiix0/scam/README.md

-You will be advanced socially, without any special effort on your part.
+Alimony and bribes will engage a large share of your wealth.